Frequently Asked Questions

 ARE YOUR TATTOOS EXPENSIVE?

-I began tattooing over 25 years ago, so naturally they cost more now than when I started.
+I began tattooing many years ago, in 1984, so naturally they cost more now than when I started.
 They are also WAY better than I could have done then, and take a lot less time to complete!
 I charge what I consider to be a fair price for the time and energy I feel is necessary to do my very best.
 I do recognize that these are tough times financially for a lot of people, but that's no reason to settle for less than the tattoo you really want.
 To help make it affordable we can break the tattoo process up into several sessions, making a way for you to get the piece started, in the size you want; and then if necessary you can come back for color later.
 Especially for ambitious clients who may eventually want a whole sleeve or backpiece, we can do the first design, then the next, and build to a coordinated collage of art.
 But is the price worth what you get?
 For that, check out the TESTIMONIALS PAGE and the TATTOO PORTFOLIO . . . then you decide.
 My clients come from all over the world, leave with art they are proud of, and tip me as they say "It is better than I imagined it could be."

 You too can become art.
 Make it happen!